 Back in the early days of football, the game was a lot more attack focused with 1-2-7 as a popular formation for most teams.

-Throughout the years the game as evolved and formations and tactics have become a science in gaining an advantage over the competition.
+Throughout the years the game has evolved and formations and tactics have become a science in gaining an advantage over the competition.

 Professional footballers often spend their whole careers only player a few different football Positions.
-Very rarely you get a ‘utility player’ like James Milner who is adept at player a number of Positions.
+Very rarely you get a ‘utility player’ like James Milner who is adept at playing a number of Positions.

 The biggest exception to this was Johan Cruyff’s ‘Total Football’ philosophy where players were coached to be able to play in every outfield position.

 So football Positions may vary depending on tactics, however the general positions are the same throughout the world.Check out this short video by COPA90 about the Evolution of football tactics: